CoolDawnAnt/InfoChartQA/eval/README.md

 ### Prepare the dataset
 <!-- Take `info` (text-based questions for infochart) split as example.
 Use 'datasets' to download our dataset.
 (Takes ~1min for download at 10 MB/s) -->
 These codes will automatically download the questions from HuggingFace.
-The splits include: `info`: text-based questions for infochart, `plain`: text-based questions for plainchart, `visual_basic`: visual basic questions, `visual_metaphor`: visual metaphor questions.
+The splits include: `text`: text-based questions, `visual_basic`: visual basic questions, `visual_metaphor`: visual metaphor questions.
 ```python
 from datasets import load_dataset
 ds = load_dataset("Jietson/InfoChartQA", split="text")